Confetti on the steps outside Leeds Civic Hall

 Bridesmaid group photo with pink dresses and pink confetti

 An even juicier bonus – incorporating confetti cannons into your first dance is an epic way to end your wedding celebrations and give your guests a night to remember!
-Just make sure to check that’s all good with your venue first!
+Just make sure to check that’s all good with your venue first, otherwise you may end up with a sweeping brush!

 5 Tips to Get the Best Confetti Photos at Your Wedding

 1. More, more, more!
-However much confetti you think you need, double it.
+How much confetti do you think you need?
+Double it.
 And if you really want epic photos then triple it!
 You can never have too much confetti but not having enough means those showstopping photos will be harder to achieve.
 Plus, there will always be plenty of opportunity to use any that is left over as I mentioned above.

 2. Ditch the cones and little organza bags.
 They’re fiddly and they only limit the amount of confetti that can be thrown at once.
-Instead, get one or two big baskets full and give everyone one or two huge handfuls!
-Use members of the wedding party to help hand it out to everyone after the ceremony.
+Instead, get a few big baskets full of a colourful mix of your choosing and give everyone one or two huge handfuls!
+Use members of the wedding party to help hand it out to everyone after you’re married.

 3. Get the good stuff!
 Different types of confetti will give you different results in your photos.
-Big pieces of coloured paper will stay in the air longer and make more of an impact, whereas dried flowers will fall quickly so you’ll need way more than you think to get a similar effect.
-Please use bio-degradable confetti or a similar sustainable eco-friendly option.
+Big pieces of coloured paper are lighter and will hang in the air longer and make more of a dramatic impact, whereas real flower petals will fall quickly, so you’ll need way more than you think to get a similar effect.
+Please use biodegradable confetti or a similar eco-friendly option.

 What Are Our Options if It’s Raining Outside?